 “THE RESULTS SHOW THAT MARIJUANA MIGHT BE BENEFICIAL WITH DIVERTING PEOPLE AWAY FROM OPIOIDS,” BRADFORD SAID.”

-The efficacy of cannabis in treating these conditions and lowering the use of prescription drugs is further fortified by the fact that “prescriptions didn’t drop for medicines such as blood-thinners, for which marijuana isn’t an alternative.”
+The efficacy of cannabis in treating these conditions and lowering the use of prescription drugs is further fortified by the fact that “prescriptions didn’t drop for medicines such as blood-thinners, for which marijuana isn’t a substitute.”

 A University of Michigan study published in 2016 looked at 185 patients from a medical marijuana dispensary in Ann Arbor who controlled chronic pain with medical marijuana.